Careers360 Logo

 Structure of a Stem

 Epidermis: This is the outermost layer of the stem that protects the stem from its environment.
-It can even have a waxy cuticle to minimize water loss and, in some stems, trichomes provide additional protection.
+It can even have a waxy cuticle to minimise water loss, and, in some stems, trichomes provide additional protection.

 Cortex: This layer lies just below the epidermis and acts as a storage layer for food, water, and nutrients.
-It also helps in photosynthesis and defence in most of the plants.
+It also helps in photosynthesis and defence in most plants.

 Vascular Bundles: These bundles contain xylem and phloem tissues, either scattered as in monocots or a ring in dicots.

 • Xylem: carries absorbed water and minerals absorbed in the roots to leaves or other parts of the plant.
-It also acts structurally for the support of the stem.
+It also acts structurally to support the stem.

-• Phloem: transports sugars as well as other organic nutrient produced in the leaf through the rest of the plant or to growing and storing sections.
+• Phloem: transports sugars as well as other organic nutrients produced in the leaf through the rest of the plant or to growing and storing sections.

 Pith: Pith is situated in the middle of the stem and forms soft, spongy cells that are mostly used for reserve purposes.
 In mature plants, the pith in some will completely decay, leaving a hollow stem.